 Simply put, nanopores form very small holes through impermeable barriers.
 These passageways enable ions and molecules to move from one side of the barrier to the other in a way that creates detectable signatures.
-These signtures can be used for chemical sensing.
-Our group focuses on developing protein-based nanopores that act as ion channels in cell membranes.
-By recombinantly synthesizing mutant protein structures, followed by a second step of chemical modification to add a desired feature (i.e., charge, structural bulk, polymer flexibility, or specific binding capacity) relatively unuseful wild-type ion channels can be transformed into molecular devices for specific sensing applications.
+These signatures can be used for chemical sensing.
+Several different kinds of ion channels can be engineered to create nanopore sensors.
+By recombinantly synthesizing mutant protein structures to add a desired feature at the mutation site (e.g., excess charge, structural bulk, flexible polymer strands, or a binding moiety) wild-type ion channels can be transformed into molecular devices for specific sensing applications.

 More specifically, our group has been working to create a number of nanopore cap modifications to the alpha-hemolysin (αHL) ion channel.
 Once these novel materials are created, measurement specialists then characterize the resulting relationship between the protein structure and function using a variety of techniques (e.g., single-channel electrophysiology, single-molecule fluorescence, lysis assays).
 Lastly, results from the synthetic and characterization efforts are combined with computer simulations that model kinetic motion and the impact of electric fields that span nanopore-forming biomolecules.
 As understanding of the underlying signal-production mechanisms grows, these models have potential to assist in the design and synthesis of new nanopore structures.